Restrictive Covenant and Non-compete Agreements

 Non-compete agreements, also called restrictive covenants, are common in today’s business world.
 The purpose of these agreements is typically to protect employers’ proprietary information.
 They do this by preventing employees from going to work for competitors if they leave the company.
 The terms of non-compete agreements can be confusing, vague or unreasonable.
 This may then result in litigation.

 At the law firm of Garland & Mason, L.L.C., we have significant experience representing employees and employers in lawsuits involving a non-compete agreements or restrictive covenant.
-Contact us online or call our law office in Manalapan, New Jersey, for aggressive representation if you are involved in an employment-related lawsuit.

 Experienced Restrictive Covenant Attorneys